 There’s no moralizing here.
 It’s just that while alcohol can help get you drowsy, it doesn’t actually lead to quality sleep.
 It can even disrupt your sleep if its effects wear off in the middle of the night and you wake up again.

-Whoa there!
-I just meant if your bedmate has a sleeping problem, then congratulations, it's now your problem, although it's likely you already feel this way if you've been sleeping together for a while.
-Start looking into ways to fix it.
+If your bedmate has a sleeping problem, then congratulations, it's now your problem, although it's likely you already feel this way if you've been sleeping together for a while.

-It’s very common for chronic sleep deprivation and sleep apnea to go hand-in hand.
+It’s very common for chronic sleep deprivation and sleep apnea to go hand-in-hand.
 Don’t treat this as a trivial issue.
 No, it’s not going to make your head blow up before you turn 45, but it’s very possible that it can cause serious health problems as you get older—and you can count on it jacking up your insurance premiums (Here's a guide to the best life insurance companies for sleep apnea.)

 Get a sleep tracking device.